larrytheliquid/scotrubyconf/1-intro.md

 * testing all possible inputs to prevent runtime errors
 * testing & comprehending a large growing suite
-* testing integration of encapsulated & loosely coupled services
+* testing integration of highly cohesive & loosely coupled services
 * relying on trust that a library works for our use case
 * knowing where runtime errors could have occurred